KhairulHafis/Tempa/README.md

-# AutumnFall: Pull-Up Workout Tracker
+# Tempa: Pull-Up Workout Tracker

-AutumnFall is an iOS app that tracks pull-up workouts using your iPhone’s camera and Apple’s Vision framework.
+Tempa is an iOS app that tracks pull-up workouts using your iPhone’s camera and Apple’s Vision framework.
 Set a rep goal, align your pull-up bar during setup, and let the app count reps automatically while you train....

 ## Features